-When the 20 guests had boarded the tractor trailer we headed of.
+When the 20 guests had boarded the tractor-trailer we headed of.
 First crawling slowly through the village and then a bit faster along the gravel roads through the woods.
 Despite the noise from the tractor, sitting face-to-face next to each other gives you ample opportunity to get to know your fellow travellers.
 As soon as we started to climb the views became better and better.
 After one-hour Josef, the driver and guide, made a short stop to show us the impressive Gleirschklamm Gorge.
 While the group was snapping pictures, Josef had time to tell us a little bit about the area we were visiting.

 < Click on the images to enlarge >

 Into the Alps

 Steadily making our way deeper into the valley, the terrain around us got more and more rugged.
 Out of the forest rose mighty mountains creating a picture-perfect backdrop.
-I like slow trips because it allows you to enjoy the scenery and taking photographs without stress.
+I like slow trips because it allows you to enjoy the scenery and take photographs without stress.
 Nonetheless, we still went faster than hikers and were only occasionally passed by people on bicycles.
 After travelling about an hour-and-half, a gorgeous valley opened up around us.
 We were in the middle of the mighty Alps.
-Ringing cow-bells accompanied singing birds.
+Ringing cowbells accompanied singing birds.
 Yes, we had arrived at the Möslalm for our 2-3-hour break before returning to Scharnitz.

-We still had a about an hour to do some exploring and went along the gravel road that continued into the valley.
+We still had about an hour to do some exploring and went along the gravel road that continued into the valley.
 What a stunning landscape!
 The yellow signs that you find all over Austria, showing you the marked hiking routes were also plentiful here.
-Easy, hard, short or long, you can pick or chose from a range of hikes suited to most people.
-Nevertheless, I love that the tractor trip allows people not in a great shape for that for any other reason cannot hike on foot, still can enjoy the spectacular scenery.
+Easy, hard, short or long, you can pick or choose from a range of hikes suited to most people.
+Nevertheless, I love that the tractor trip allows people not in great shape for that any other reason cannot to hike on foot, while still can enjoy the spectacular scenery.
 On such a trip, you can bring small children as well.
 If you hike on foot from Scharnitz to Möslalm it will take you about three hours one way.